• Many dental insurance plans cover dental implants, but coverage varies by plan and provider.

 Picture by Authority Dental under CC 2.0 license

 The first step in choosing dental insurance is deciding if you even need it.
-It can be very helpful to many people, but that's not always the case.
+It can be beneficial to many people, but that is not always the case.
 Your dentist might offer other discounts or payment arrangements that make dental insurance not worth the money.
-You should compare how much the recommended treatment is to the premiums and cost-sharing you'll have with an insurance policy.
+You should compare the cost of the recommended treatment to the premiums and cost-sharing you will have with an insurance policy.

-If you've decided that dental insurance is a good idea, there are a few things to compare among policies so you can choose the one that makes the most sense for your situation.
+If you have decided that dental insurance is a good idea, there are a few things to compare among policies to choose the one that makes the most sense for your situation.

 Insurance coverage

-What are you wanting dental insurance for?
-If it's for dental implants, make sure they're covered by the policy you're considering.
-Plus, remember to read the fine print to make sure the implant will be covered in your unique situation.
+What do you want dental insurance for?
+If it is for dental implants, make sure they are covered by the policy you are considering.
+Plus, remember to read the fine print to ensure the implant is covered in your specific situation.

 Annual limits

-A plan with a limit of $1,000 isn't likely to be very helpful considering one dental implant can be several thousand dollars.
-If you need any other treatment, you'll be well over the limit and the insurance will be useless.
+A plan with a limit of $1,000 is unlikely to be very helpful, since a single dental implant can cost several thousand dollars.
+If you need any other treatment, you will be well over the limit, and the insurance will be useless.

 Coinsurance amounts

 What are the coinsurance or cost-sharing amounts?
 Many of the plans we discussed had incremental benefits.
 If you need major procedures right away, how much coverage will you really have?
-This is especially important if you're considering plan that has no coverage for major services in the first year.
+This is especially important if you are considering a plan that has no coverage for major services in the first year.

 Deductibles

-Deductibles are typically not more than $100, but if you can find a plan that offers a $0 or $25 deductible for the same price as one that has a $100 deductible, it makes sense to pick the former.
+Deductibles are typically no more than $100, but if you can find a plan that offers a $0 or $25 deductible for the same price as one with a $100 deductible, it makes sense to pick the former.
 In addition, some policies do not apply the deductible to preventive care services.

 Sign-up process & waiting period

 Most plans allow you to enroll online these days, but some are easier to navigate than others.
-You'll want to pay close attention to the waiting period on these plans.
-Some only apply the waiting period to basic procedures and/or major services, while others even include preventative care.
+You will want to pay close attention to the waiting period on these plans.
+Some apply the waiting period only to basic procedures and/or major services, while others include preventive care.

-There are also plans who waive the waiting period if you've had other dental insurance in place prior to enrollment, as long as there was no lapse in coverage.
+Some plans waive the waiting period if you have had other dental insurance in place prior to enrollment, as long as there was no lapse in coverage.

 Requirements & LEAT clause